MJWunderlich/log4web/README.md

-# Log4JS2
+# Log4WEB

+This project used to be named Log4JS2, but was renamed to Log4WEB due to naming conflicts.

-##### Log4JS2 is a logging library for JavaScript inspired by the excellent Log4J library.
+##### Log4WEB is a logging library for JavaScript inspired by the excellent Log4J library.

 __Adapters__